Tavet/KafkaCoreConcepts/README.md

 # Kafka Core Concepts
-This is a project where I am practicing the basics of Kafka.
+This is a repository where I log my progress in in-depth practice in Kafka.

 ## Installation on Linux
 Download the binaries from the official Apache Kafka webpage & extract wherever it is most convenient.